 A fishing license and a Great Lakes salmon and inland trout stamp, available at local hardware stores and other outlets, are required for anglers.
 Fishing licenses are not presently sold at the park office.

-A cross-country ski trail runs from the lower parking lot along the shuttle bus trail to the Hardwood Swamp trail and then back east along the service road.
+Skiers make a cross-country ski trail upon snowfall that runs from the lower parking lot along the right side of the bus trail to the Hardwood Swamp trail and then back east along the service road.
+Walkers, please stay to the left of the tracks on the road.
 A snowmobile trail crosses the western end of the park.
 Even the park’s Lake Michigan beach remains an attraction in the wintertime, when a fantastic architecture of ice rims the shore.